-Lucy Florence Coffeehouse and Cultural Center
+Lucy Florence Cultural Center

 Lucy Florence Cultural Center is a premier entertainment venue and mini-retail center.
 Features include a 52-seat theater, retail shops, art gallery, theater screen, meeting rooms and an extensive catering menu.
 Lucy Florence is known for putting on high-style affairs, great food and gourmet desserts.
 The owners are the famed A-Swirl Twins from Tyra Banks' America's Next Top Model, Richard and Ron Harris.
 The business is named for their mother.